Blepharitis from Eyelash Extensions

 There are several common types of eye infections you might encounter with your clients.
 It’s important to know the difference between them and know when it’s safe to proceed with your service.

-Let's briefly outline each of these lash extension infections so you can stay educated, girl!
+Let's briefly outline each of these lash extension infections so you can stay educated.

 1. Allergic Conjunctivitis